youtube/cobalt/starboard/README.md

      at the appropriate shared or custom implementations.

 You should now be able to run gyp with your new port.
-From your `src/` directory:
+From your the top level
+directory:

-    $ cobalt/build/gyp_cobalt -C debug bobbox-armeb
+    $ cobalt/build/gn.py -c debug -p bobbox-armeb
     $ ninja -C out/bobbox-armeb_debug nplb

 This will attempt to build the "No Platform Left Behind" test suite with your